DAShoe1/Godot-Easy-Vehicle-Physics/README.md

 This controller works well in both the Godot and Jolt physics engines.
 A physics tick rate of at least 120 is recommended and higher values can be used, but note that vehicle behavior will be different when switching tick rates.

 ## Acknowledgments
-Huge thanks to Dechode for sharing his project to the Godot community.
+Huge thanks to Dechode and Wolfe for sharing their projects to the Godot community.
 Sharing this project is my way of paying it forward.
-Portions of this code are based on [Dechode's Godot Advanced Vehicle](https://github.com/Dechode/Godot-Advanced-Vehicle) and attribution is included in the appropriate source files.
+Portions of this code are based on [Dechode's Godot Advanced Vehicle](https://github.com/Dechode/Godot-Advanced-Vehicle) and [SERIES: Driving Simulator Workshop](https://lupine-vidya.itch.io/gdsim/devlog/677572/series-driving-simulator-workshop-mirror) and attribution is included in the appropriate source files.
 The car model provided as a demo is from [Kenney.nl Car Kit](https://www.kenney.nl/assets/car-kit)